SQL Server 2008 R2 Native Client Features

 - Using Large Value Types

-Discusses how SQL Server Native Client supports large value data types, which are large object data types (LOB) that are supported in SQL Server 2005 and SQL Server 2008.
+Discusses how SQL Server Native Client supports large value data types, which are large object data types (LOB).

 - Changing Passwords Programmatically